 *Hazard Index (HI) is unitless

-For the Hazard Index, the rule proposes a ratio for two or more of the four PFAS to be used to calculate a compliance value based on detected levels of PFAS.
-If the combination of ratios is at or above 1 (unitless), then water systems will be expected to reduce the levels of these PFAS.
-Depending on the level of contamination found, water systems may need to take action even if only one of the four PFAS is present.
+For the Hazard Index, the rule uses a ratio for two or more of the four PFAS to calculate a compliance value based on detected levels of PFAS.
+If the combination of ratios is at or above 1 (unitless), then water systems are expected to reduce the levels of these PFAS.

 EPA PFAS Health Advisories